DoTheEvo/Traefik-simplest-step-by-step/README.md

   - dnsChallenge is specified with a [provider](https://docs.traefik.io/https/acme/#providers), in this case cloudflare.
 Each provider needs differently named enviroment variable in the .env file, but thats later, here it just needs the name of the provider
-  - resolvers are IP of well known DNS servers to use during challange
+  - resolvers are IP of well known DNS servers to use during challenge

   `traefik.yml`
   ```